 Satisfactory Academic Progress Policy

 Satisfactory Academic Progress (SAP) is required in order for a student to maintain eligibility for federal or state financial assistance.
-At the end of each academic semester, after final grades have been issued, the Associate Vice President for Financial Aid will verify the academic progress of each student.
+At the end of each academic semester, after final grades have been issued, the Associate Vice President for Student Financial Planning will verify the academic progress of each student.
 All periods of enrollment (Fall, Spring, and any future terms Monmouth may offer such as summer, J-term or May-term) will count toward SAP, including when a student does not receive federal/Title IV aid.